Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 One of the deadliest wars for journalists

-The war in Gaza has been one of the bloodiest for media workers, with 192 journalists killed, according to the Committee to Protect Journalists.
+The war in Gaza has been one of the bloodiest for media workers, with 189 Palestinian journalists killed by Israeli fire, according to the Committee to Protect Journalists.
 More than 1,500 health workers have also been killed, according to the U.N.

 The health ministry said Sunday that at least 62,686 Palestinians have been killed in the war.
 It does not distinguish between fighters and civilians but says around half have been women and children.
 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.

-The war began when Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the Oct.
-7, 2023, attack.
-Most of the hostages have been released in ceasefires or other deals but 50 remain in Gaza, with around 20 believed to be alive.
+The war began when Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the 2023 attack.
+Most of the hostages have been released in ceasefires or other deals, but 50 remain in Gaza, with around 20 believed to be alive.

-Hostages’ families fear a new offensive will endanger them further, and many Israelis are increasingly vocal about the need for a deal to stop the fighting and bring everyone home.
-A new call-up of reservists has added to the anxiety.
+Hostages’ families fear a new offensive will further endanger their loved ones, and Israel has seen mass protests calling for a ceasefire deal that would bring them home.

 This story has been corrected to note that Israel has provided some evidence of militants operating in and around some of the hospitals it has raided.